 Writer: DJ Wolves

-His first season with Wolves saw him named Championship player of the season, young player of the season, and he was named in the Championship team of the season as Wolves went on to win the division.
+His first season with Wolves saw him named Championship player of the season, young player of the season, and he was named in the Championship team of the season as, predicted by various online gambling sites, Wolves went on to win the division.
 He was also voted Wolves player of the season by both the fans and his fellow players, and his goal against Derby County was voted goal of the season.
 And he showed very quickly that the step up to the Premier League wasn’t going to be a problem as he got one goal and one assist in Wolves first match of the season against Everton at Molineux.